twitter/twemoji/README.md

 #### UTF-8 Character Set

-To properly support emoji, the document character must be set to UTF-8.
+To properly support emoji, the document character set must be set to UTF-8.
 This can done by including the following meta tag in the document `<head>`

 ```html
 <meta charset="utf-8">